Lunar pareidolia: The Man in the Moon

 The Man in the Moon is an imaginary figure resembling a human face, head, or body, that observers from some cultural backgrounds typically perceive in the bright disc of the full moon.
 Several versions are displayed above.

 Rabbit or hare

 In Chinese culture, the rabbit in the Moon (a companion of Chang'e) is pounding medicine.
 Similarly, in Japan and Korea, popular culture sees a rabbit making mochi and tteok, respectively, in the Moon.

 In Pre-Columbian Mesoamerica the rabbit is often associated with the Moon, for example, Tecciztecatl, the Aztec moon god, was pictured as an anthropomorphic rabbit.
 Frequently, the Maya moon goddess is represented with a rabbit in her lap.
 There is also a myth involving Quetzalcoatl and the Moon rabbit.

+In some Akan oral traditions, an African savanna hare is believed to be the advisor of the Moon god Osranehene, and holds his Golden Stool.

 Female figures

 In Elizabethan England, the spots of the Moon were supposed to represent a witch carrying sticks of wood on her back, or an old man with a lantern (which was illustrated by Shakespeare in his comedy A Midsummer Night's Dream).

 A more recent Western image is the profile of a coiffed woman wearing a jeweled pendant, the jewel being the crater Tycho, which at full moon is very bright and has bright radiating lines (rays).

 In New Zealand, the Māori legend holds that the Moon shows a woman with a local tree, the Ngaio.

 In Chinese Mythology, Chang'e (various spellings) lives on the Moon.
 She was mentioned in the conversation between Houston Capcom and Apollo 11 crew just before the first Moon landing:

 The ancient Tagalogs see the lunar pareidolia as a face of a maiden (doncella) which they called sangmucti (sangmukti).
 Their name for said maiden is Colalaiyng (Kulalaying).
 Archbishop of Manila Felipe Pardo (1686-1688) mentioned in his inquisition report that the Tagalogs from Laguna also referred to her as “Dalágañg Binúbúkot” (Cloistered Maiden) and “Dalágañg nása Buwán” (Maiden in the Moon).